Raising Small Groups of Pigs

 If you have a barn, you can forego building a separate shelter, and raise the pigs in the barn.
 This is often done in a horse stall.
 However, you will need to remove the manure on a regular basis.
 Outdoors it's absorbed by the ground.
 Generally, raising pigs in a barn requires more labor than an outdoor pen.

-When To Do It & What Kind Of Pigs?
+When To Do It and What Kind Of Pigs?

 Pigs grow best in moderate temperatures, 60-70°.
 You should start your project in early spring, around mid April, or in late summer.
 With constant access to feed, a 50 pound pig will reach a market weight of 250 pounds in about 100 days.